edmundwright/appacademy-ruby/README.md

-# appacademy-ruby
+# Work for App Academy

-My work for the App Academy Ruby curriculum.
+Work for App Academy.
+Some projects are stored in their own repositories.